zhangxuying1004/RefCOD/README.md

 <p align="center">
     <img src="figs/refcod.png" width="450"/> <br />
     <em>
-    Visual comparison between the standard COD and our Ref-COD.
+    Figure: Visual comparison between the standard COD and our Ref-COD.
     Given an image containing multiple camouflaged objects, the COD model tends to find all possible camouflaged objects that are blended into the background without discrimination, while the Ref-COD model